-Design Achievement – The Agua Fria Union High School District defines an innovative vision for Canyon View High School that blurs the lines between ages and abilities, and fosters authentic learning and curricular exploration by expanding the definition of a place-based high school.
-DLR Group’s design emphasizes spatial flexibility and sustainability as a primary means of fulfilling the district’s goals.
-The new facility offers opportunity to strengthen relationships, foster multiple pedagogies to effectively individualize learning opportunities, and nurture a culture that is student-focused, guided by faculty.
-Classroom ownership is transferred to the collective school, giving students greater freedom to explore curriculum, wherever that may physically take them within the school.
-Classes have flexibility to be held in spaces designed to the suit the day's learning needs, and adjust when necessary.
-Communication and respect are core principles underpinning the success of this scheduling arrangement.
-The facility will be home to a first-of-its-kind teaching and learning accelerator, an open-source incubator for the art of teaching and learning.
-Faculty from around the district come to develop and practice modern pedagogies; visiting speakers share knowledge; and students and community partners explore teacher-to-student frameworks, student-to-student collaboration, and evolve the student-to-teacher relationship.
+Design Achievement - Agua Fria Union High School District’s team defined a vision that blurs the lines between ages and abilities to foster authentic learning and curricular exploration by expanding the definition of what a “place based” high school can be.
+DLR Group’s design emphasizes spatial flexibility and sustainability as primary means of fulfilling the district’s goals.
+The new facility offers the opportunity to strengthen relationships, foster multiple pedagogies for individualized learning opportunities, and nurtures a culture that is student-focused and faculty-guided.
+Classes have the flexibility to be held in spaces designed to suit the learning of the moment, and adjust when necessary.
+The facility became home to a first of its kind Teaching and Learning Accelerator, an open-source incubator for the art of teaching and learning.
+Faculty from around the district and beyond come to develop and practice modern pedagogies; visiting speakers are given opportunities to share their knowledge; and students and community can come to partner and explore not just teacher-to-student frameworks, but also student-to-student as well as student-to-teacher norms.

-Scope Summary – The project comprises a new 230,000-SF high school.
-Sustainable design includes adoption of a new approach called Viewing Architecture through the Lens of User Experience for Sustainability (VALUES™).
-VALUES™ targets a metrics-based approach to evaluating the user experience of space and sustainable design strategies.
-Findings from these metrics will enable data-based, design decision-making.
-DLR Group provided planning, architecture, engineering, and interiors services.
+Scope Summary - The project comprised a new 231,000-SF high school.
+Sustainable design includes adoption of a new approach called Viewing Architecture through the Lens of User Experience for Sustainability.
+VALUES targets a metrics-based approach to evaluating the user experience of space and sustainable design strategies.
+Findings from these metrics will enable data-based design decision-making.
+DLR Group provided planning, architecture, engineering and interiors services.

 Creatively Advancing Teaching and Learning